 Who may apply?

-All educators (faculty, fellows, education researchers and scholars, education research assistants) in the Washington University School of Medicine.
+All educators (faculty, fellows, education researchers and scholars, education research assistants) in the Washington University School of Medicine & Goldfarb School of Nursing faculty.

 I completed the Teaching Scholars Program (TSP).
 May I complete this certificate also?